Last updated:

 Key facts

-• At least 1,000 people were rescued by national authorities during search and rescue emergency operations, according to the civil defense of Rio Grande do Sul.
+• At least 77,874 people and 12,543 animals were rescued during search and rescue emergency operations.’

 Agricultural impacts

-The corn and soy harvests have been disrupted, and many fields of rice and other grains are underwater, meaning Brazil will likely need to import rice to stabilize supplies.
-Livestock have been killed, and work at meat production plants has been stopped.
-Other farmers are racing to rescue livestock from floodwaters and ensure they have food.
+The corn and soy harvests were disrupted, and many fields of rice and other grains were underwater, meaning Brazil will likely need to import rice to stabilize supplies.
+Livestock were killed, and work at meat production plants stopped because of flooding.

-Many grain silos are underwater; it is uncertain if they will dry out in time for their grains to be saved.
+Many grain silos flooded and water sat there for weeks.
 While the Rio Grande Port is operating normally, grain deliveries have been disrupted due to rail disruptions and flooded roads, diverting trucks for hundreds of miles.
 The port is a major hub for grain exports.

 Climate adaptation and mitigation